Candida infection of the skin

 Exams and Tests

-Your doctor or nurse can usually diagnose this condition by looking at your skin.
-The health care provider may gently scrape off a sample of skin for testing.
+Your health care provider can usually diagnose this condition by looking at your skin.
+Your provider may gently scrape off a sample of skin for testing.

 Losing weight may help eliminate the problem if you are overweight.

 Proper blood sugar control may also be helpful to those with diabetes.

 Antifungal skin creams or ointments may be used to treat a yeast infection of the skin, mouth, or vagina.
 You may need to take antifungal medicine by mouth for severe candida infections in the mouth, throat, or vagina.

 Cutaneous candidiasis sometimes goes away with treatment.
 Repeat infections are common.